 4. Basic Psychological Science Research Grant

-The American Psychological Association of Graduate Students (APAGS) created the Basic Psychological Science Research Grant to award $1,000 to master's or PhD students in psychology and neuroscience who are beginning research specifically related to diversity.
-Eligible recipients must be APAGS members, be enrolled at least half-time, attend a regionally accredited university, have good standing, submit an abbreviated research proposal, and attach one letter of faculty recommendation.
+The Basic Psychological Science Research Grant awards $1,000.
+The grant must be used to cover direct costs of research.
+The grant is for master’s or PhD students in psychology and neuroscience.
+The research eligible for this financial aid must be related to diversity.
+Eligible recipients must be APAGS members.
+They must be enrolled in their program at least half-time.
+They must attend a regionally accredited university.
+Applicants must be in good standing.
+All must submit an abbreviated research proposal, and a letter of faculty recommendation.

 Contact